-Milana Chamberlain is a corporate finance lawyer and a senior member of our business ethics and anti-corruption group based in London with more than 15 years of working experience in Central and Eastern Europe.
+Milana Chamberlain is a corporate finance lawyer and a senior member of Norton Rose Fulbright Business Ethics and Anti-Corruption group based in London.

-Milana has been a member of the working group conducting a research project on human rights due diligence run jointly by the British Institute of International and Comparative Law and Norton Rose Fulbright.
+Milana has been a member of a working group conducting a research project on business and human rights due diligence run jointly by the British Institute of International and Comparative Law (BIICL) and Norton Rose Fulbright http://human-rights-due-diligence.nortonrosefulbright.online/.

-Milana serves as a Councillor at the CBI South East Council in the UK and is a member of the Human Rights Law Committee of the International Bar Association.
+Milana is a member of the Human Rights Law Committee of the International Bar Association.

 In 2015, the United Kingdom passed the Modern Slavery Act, which contains a corporate reporting requirement aimed at increasing transparency around modern slavery and human trafficking in the operations and supply chains of large companies..